Buying a house after Chapter 13 bankruptcy

 • Mortgage after Chapter 13 bankruptcy: 12 months after filing

-Of course, you’ll still have some extra hurdles to clear if you want to buy real estate while in Chapter 13.
-A lender needs to see you’ve taken meaningful steps to improve your credit and debt management before it will approve you for a home loan.
+Of course, you’ll still have some extra hurdles to clear when buying a house while in Chapter 13 bankruptcy.
+A mortgage lender will want to see you’ve taken meaningful steps to improve your credit and manage your debt before approving your home loan.

 How long do you have to wait to buy a house after Chapter 13?

-How long you have to wait to buy a house after Chapter 13 depends on your loan program and the status of your bankruptcy filing.
+The time frame for purchasing a house after Chapter 13 hinges on both your loan program and the stage of your bankruptcy filing.

 Chapter 13 StatusMortgage Loan ProgramWaiting Period